Zevo

 The full review

 Powered by 20% IR3535, this aerosol earns a recommendation, with two pillars running nearly flawless.
 The evidence pillar is excellent because IR3535 is backed by definitive published research and all three audited claims hold up strong, while safety reads essentially perfect with no sensitization or irritation concerns, making it a gentle, DEET-free option that is plastic-safe.
-The label's up to 8 hours measures reduced biting; our model puts complete protection at 4 to 8 hours for mosquitoes and 3 to 5 for ticks, solid if a touch below the strongest DEET and picaridin sprays.
+The label's up to 8 hours measures reduced biting; our model puts complete protection at 4 to 8 hours for mosquitoes and 5 to 8 against ticks, strong coverage in both columns.
 The one thing keeping it from a higher mark is transparency, where the active concentration is disclosed but the inert ingredients are not fully accounted for.
 The aerosol can feel cool and wet, with some overspray to breathe in.

 Scorecard